PoDiGG/podigg-evaluate/README.md

 `bin/performance.sh` will measure the execution times and memory usage for different parameters.

+## Correlation

+The correlation between population distributions and stops of areas are measured using `stats/correlation.r`.

 ## Data sources
 All data sources from `data/data.zip` are created using the [Population density generator](https://github.com/PoDiGG/population-density-generator).